Kensington is a uniquely charming suburb with a village-like feel, only 4 km north-west of the central city.

-About 390 businesses generate more than 4000 jobs in Kensington (Census of Land Use and Employment 2020).
+Almost 370 businesses generate almost 3800 jobs in Kensington (Census of Land Use and Employment 2020).

-To attract people to iconic shopping strips in Kensington, our Business Precinct Program provides up to $90,000 in annual funding for the Kensington Business Association.
+To attract people to iconic shopping strips in Kensington, our Business Precinct Program provides annual funding for the Kensington Business Association.

 Grand plans for renewal

 Over the coming decades, we have grand plans for urban renewal in Macaulay, which includes a wedge of Kensington between the Moonee Ponds Creek and the train line.